lcchua/homework-0/docs/getting_started_clc.md

 Here's an illustration of the workflow summary screens:
 ![build_app-workflow-summary-screenshot1](https://github.com/user-attachments/assets/139348d1-39a1-4c37-a4c0-5babcb42fb60)
 ![build_app-workflow-summary-screenshot2](https://github.com/user-attachments/assets/c2d486c7-0dfe-4c1f-bc4c-bcf0c1534bd1)
 After the Docker image is built, it is tagged with the next release version number as well as being tagged as `:latest`, before pushing it into the ECR nonprod repo `ce7-grp-1/nonprod/predict_buy_app`.
-We are basing on [SemVer](https://semver.org/) for our release versioning notation.
+We are basing on [SemVer](https://semver.org/) for our release versioning notation of <major_no>.<minor_no>.<patch_no>.
 ![github-rel-tagging-screenshot1](https://github.com/user-attachments/assets/1b29d29a-31b4-408b-be8d-428fe57a1828)
 ![github-rel-tagging-screenshot2](https://github.com/user-attachments/assets/2e004865-7d54-411f-bdb3-eaf58af63933)
 Here's a screenshot of the registry repo `ce7-grp-1/nonprod/predict_buy_app` where all the `predict_buy_app` Docker images are pushed to: